straiforos/instagram-to-bluesky/README.md

 - Rate limiting enforced between posts
 - Stories, and likes can not be imported.

+### Notes
+The Bluesky has an upload limit of 1mb for image files.
+The script will check images that are over 1mb and if they are will scale the longest edge of the image down to 1920px.
+Which in most cases will decrease the image filesize below 1mb.
+In cases where its still too big, the image will be skipped.

 ## License

 "Instagram To Bluesky" is published under the MIT license.